splaisan/GenomicConsensus/doc/VariantsGffSpecification.rst

 in the file.
 The names are the same as the full FASTA header.

-``source-alignment-file`` and ``source-reference-file`` record canonical paths to the primary input files.
+``source-alignment-file`` and ``source-reference-file`` record absolute paths to the primary input files.

 Feature lines